Abner of Burgos

 Abner of Burgos (c.
 1270 – c.
 1347, or a little later) was a Jewish philosopher, a convert to Christianity, and a polemical writer against his former religion.
 Known after his conversion as Alfonso of Valladolid or "Master Alfonso."

 Life

 As a student he acquired a certain mastery in Biblical and Talmudical studies, to which he added an intimate acquaintance with Peripatetic philosophy and astrology.
 What we know of his biography comes primarily from his own comments in his Moreh Zedek/Mostrador de justicia.
 According to that work, he stated that his religious doubts arose in 1295 when he treated a number of Jews for distress following their involvement in the failed messianic movement in Avila.
 As Abner tells it, he "had a dream" in which a similar experience of crosses mysteriously appearing on his garments drove him to question his ancestral faith.

-Not being of those contented ones who, as Moses Narboni observes in his Maamar ha-Beḥirah (Essay on the Freedom of the Will; quoted by Grätz, p.
-488), are satisfied with a peck of locust beans from one Friday to another, he resolved to embrace Christianity.
-The timing of his conversion is uncertain, but probably occurred around 1320.
-Pablo de Santa María (Scrutinium Scripturarum) suggests the event occurred when Abner/Alfonso was of the advanced age of sixty.
-According to the statements of his contemporaries such as Narboni, he converted, not from spiritual conviction, but for the sake of temporal advantage.
-Something of the apostate's pricking conscience seemed to have remained with him, despite his being immediately rewarded with a sacristan's post in the prominent Metropolitan Church in Valladolid (from where he took the name of Alfonso of Valladolid).
-The argument that Abner converted for material gain is put into question by the fact that his post as a sacristan was extremely modest and he never, throughout his long and public polemical career after conversion (c.
-1320–1347), advanced in his post to something more lucrative (as did Pablo de Santa María, for example).